 By monitoring your KPIs and results, we can manipulate your campaign to make changes to these.

-Data gathering requires interactions from your sales managers, inbound leads identified, outgoing leads identified and recorded.
-What is an outgoing lead – is this one from your sales people, cold calling prospects?
+Data gathering requires interactions with your sales managers, inbound leads identified, outgoing leads identified and recorded.
+What is an outgoing lead – is this one of your salespeople, cold calling prospects?
 Inbound from social media and website contact?

 Reporting on the performance